 Because we do not offer FDIC insurance, and because we want to grow our Note program faster than most banks want to grow their CD base, our Notes offer significantly higher rates than bank CDs.
-As a result, our cost of funds are higher than banks' cost of funds.
+In December 2014 and January 2015, we repaid the SF Loan (as defined in the "Business" section under the "Commercial Construction and Development Loans" subheading), which had an interest rate of 5%.
+This repayment will increase our cost of funds for future years as compared to 2014.
+As a result of these factors, our cost of funds is higher than banks' cost of funds.
 This may make it more difficult for us to compete against banks when they rejoin our niche lending market in large numbers.
 This could result in losses which could impair or eliminate our ability to pay interest and principal on our outstanding Notes.